sanchitmalhotra126/cdo-size-test/pegasus/sites.v3/code.org/public/applab/docs/setImageURL.md

 **Example 2**

 Click the button to change the character image on the screen from the dog to the bee and back again.
-Use getImageURL to determine which character is currently displayed.
+Use seImageURL to change the character by simply changing the image element's url.

 <pre>
 // use variables to store the ids for the image and button elements